jasset75/Spark-Cassandra-Notes/docs/Examples/mock-example-save.md

 val females_result_high = sc.parallelize(females_result.sortBy(_._2,false).take(5))
 ```

-United into a new RDD:
+- Unite them into a new RDD:

 ```scala
 val highest = males_result_high
   .union(females_result_high)
 ```

-In the other hand It takes from source the entire table in a RDD of [Tuple2](http://www.scala-lang.org/api/2.9.1/scala/Tuple2.html) (first_name,(<entire_record>)
+- In the other hand It takes from source the entire table in a RDD of [Tuple2](http://www.scala-lang.org/api/2.9.1/scala/Tuple2.html) (first_name,(<entire_record>)
 > be careful with performance, but in this example the max number of records is near to 1k.

 ```scala